Marzena-Olga/nodeport-viewer/README.md

 # NodePort Viewer

-## Tool for display used nodeports in kubernetes cluster
+## Tool for display used nodeports in kubernetes cluster as webpage

 ```
 Used Kubernetes NodePorts